kyguy/kafka-summit-2021/README.md

 ## Reading and writing messages to the cluster

-Now that we have our Kafke topic and Kafka user set up we can start reading and writing messages to our Kafka cluster:
+Now that we have our Kafka topic and Kafka user set up we can start reading and writing messages to our Kafka cluster:

 Let's deploy some simple producer and consumer apps.
-LEFT

 ```
 kubectl apply -f examples/producer-consumer-deployment.yaml
 ```